Is punishment the best way to improve performance in the Navy?

 - Morale issues when people are punished for things that were not their fault.

 - Mystery incidents that no one seems to know anything about (no one will talk).

 - Poor performance because the root causes of the problems are not being addressed.

 Thus, I was disappointed when I saw the US Navy resort to discipline before the root cause analysis was completed after the collision of the USS Fitzgerald.
 Then again, more discipline was used (this time against an Admiral) after the collision of the USS John S. McCain.

 I wrote several articles about the collisions:

-Several senior naval officers and others that discipline was needed for Navy personnel when a mission fails or a ship collides with another.
+Several senior naval officers and others said that discipline was needed for Navy personnel when a mission fails, or a ship collides with another.